goodekat/WhoseEgg/README.md

   - Other:

       - Add image during loading of swimming fish
-      - Is it possible to scroll through the tables?
-See if this option exists in DT.
       - Can we fix the WhoseEgg color text when hovered over?
       - Organize helper functions
       - The fish bioenergetics Shiny app updates frequently with more